 The SGC also had to determine if auditing requirements should be part of daily or weekly operations.
 As Renita explains, "We needed to meet the regulatory requirements of the Seneca Gaming Authority, Sarbanes-Oxley, PCI, and the National Indian Gaming Commisson Minimum Internal Controls.
 We put a self-auditing plan in motion to proactively audit ourselves.
 We started using the Powertech products to analyze system data and user profile information to completely understand profiles, special authorities, and service accounts.
 Now, we’re ableto navigate the auditing process faster, which allows us tobe prepared every minute."

-Renita continues, "First, we installed Compliance Monitor for compliance and regulatory reports.
-Then, we added Authority Broker to grant special authorities on a need-to-have basis and to have an audit log that lets our programmers access production systems.
+Renita continues, "First, we installed [Powertech Compliance Monitor for IBM i] for compliance and regulatory reports.
+Then, we added [Powertech Authority Broker for IBM i] to grant special authorities on a need-to-have basis and to have an audit log that lets our programmers access production systems.
 Authority Broker provides a safety net.

-"We’re using Interact to talk to our message monitoring and operations tools.
+"We’re using [Powertech SIEM Agent for IBM i] to talk to our message monitoring and operations tools.
 We wanted real-time notification for software like Data File Utility (DFU).
 We want to make sure that the use of high-risk commands is authorized in advance and that there’s visibility and transparency in the transaction.
 No one should be surprised when they’re notified that a powerful command was used."

-The SGC is subject to multiple National Indian Gaming Association regulatory control frameworks, which means they need a sophisticated network monitoring solution.
-"Network Security is a very powerful tool," says Renita.
+The SGC is subject to multiple National Indian Gaming Association regulatory control frameworks, which means they need a sophisticated network monitoring solution. "[Powertech Exit Point Manager for IBM i] is a very powerful tool," says Renita.
 "It can give you insight about what’s happening with your systems and identify good and questionable activity.
 Your FTP and ODBC activity levels change when someone installs a new application.
-Network Security can help you ‘see’ the transactions you expect, as well as the ones you don’t expect."
+[Powertech Exit Point Manager for IBM i] can help you ‘see’ the transactions you expect, as well as the ones you don’t expect."

 Mastering Internal Controls

 Maintaining internal controls also is critical for the SGC’s operations.
-"The Powertech products that help us the most with our internal controls are Authority Broker for everyday operations and Compliance Monitorfor reporting," says Renita.
+"The Powertech products that help us the most with our internal controls are Powertech Authority Broker for IBM i for everyday operations and Powertech Compliance Monitor for IBM i for reporting," says Renita.
 "Doing the right thing withyour systems is often easier than proving it.
-So, we integrate Compliance Monitor reporting with our HelpDesk ticketing system.
-We attach the Compliance Monitor report and add a journal entry that management has reviewed, plus any recommended action.
+So, we integrate [Powertech Compliance Monitor for IBM i] reporting with our HelpDesk ticketing system.
+We attach the [Powertech Compliance Monitor for IBM i] report and add a journal entry that management has reviewed, plus any recommended action.
 The combination of a Help Desk ticket, a work order, a reportfor management review, and action items is perfect forthe auditors."

 What Does the Future Hold?